Photo: Bella Bridesmaids | Sarah Harvey

 Lace

-Lace fabric is a classic choice when it comes to wedding dress fabrics for brides.
-But it comes in so many weights, patterns, and textures, that it makes for gorgeous bridesmaid dresses as well!
+Lace fabric is a classic choice when it comes to wedding dress fabrics for brides, but it makes for gorgeous bridesmaid dresses as well!

 Lace fabrics are innately sheer and open, so they are almost always backed or lined for modesty and coverage.
 Depending on your chosen silhouette and colors, you can wear lace bridesmaid dresses in any season.